Tutorial: Use Creator to create indoor maps

 7. In the response window, select the Headers tab.

 8. Copy the value of the Resource-Location key, which is the resource location URL.
-The resource location URL contains the unique identifier (conversionId), which can be used by other APIs to access the converted map data.
+The resource location URL contains the unique identifier conversionId, which other APIs use to access the converted map data.

-A screenshot of Postman highlighting the conversion ID value that appears in the resource location key in the responses header.
+Screenshot of Postman that highlights the conversion ID value that appears in the Resource-Location key in the response header.

 The sample drawing package should be converted without errors or warnings.
-However, if you receive errors or warnings from your own drawing package, the JSON response includes a link to the Drawing error visualizer.
-You can use the Drawing Error visualizer to inspect the details of errors and warnings.
-To receive recommendations to resolve conversion errors and warnings, see Drawing conversion errors and warnings.
+But if you receive errors or warnings from your own drawing package, the JSON response includes a link to the Drawing Error Visualizer.
+You can use the Drawing Error Visualizer to inspect the details of errors and warnings.
+To get recommendations for resolving conversion errors and warnings, see Drawing conversion errors and warnings.

 The following JSON fragment displays a sample conversion warning: